NLaws/CommonOPF.jl/docs/src/network.md

 - [VoltageRegulator](@ref)
 - [Transformer](@ref)

+Duplicate conductor entries between the same pair of busses are automatically stored as a `ParallelConductor`.
+Impedance and admittance functions treat a `ParallelConductor` the same as a single conductor whose parameters are the parallel combination of the contained lines.

 Within the network model edges are indexed via two-tuples of bus names like so:
 ```@example
 using CommonOPF